ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

   ]
 }
 ```
 This process will take a few minutes to finish.
-Progress can be viewed by performing `pcluster list-clusters`
+View the progress by performing `pcluster list-clusters`.
+If it says creation has failed, a common issue is your pcluster version must be the same as the one that created the AMI.
+Make sure you installed the correct version.

 ### Accessing your cluster
 Once your cluster is finished launching, enter the **EC2** page, and select **Instances**.
 Then select the newly created node, which should be labled "Head Node".
-The in the upper right select **Connect** and select your method of connection.
-Note for ssh, the username is likely to be "ubuntu".
+In the upper right select **Connect** and select your method of connection.
+Note for ssh, the username is likely to be "ubuntu", if not, then try to ssh using a conventional terminal, and it should respond with what the username is.
-From there you should be able to launch jobs.
+From there you should be able to launch jobs using slurm.